suicvne/psp-game/initial level format.md

 int with height in tiles: 32

 tiles stored as
-id, rotation (both shorts)
+id, rotation

-instead of ids one after the other
+Rotation is one of 3 unsigned char values representing an angle.

+1: 0
+2: 90
+3: 270

+Any angle in between will default to 0deg rotation.